 Do Kennel Clubs Recognize Fluffy Frenchies?

-Even though there are no proven faults associated with fluffy Frenchies, they aren’t recognized by kennel organizations like the American Kennel Club (AKC), Canadian Kennel Club (CKC), and United Kennel Club (UKC).
+With the possibility of some fluffy Frenchies being crossed, they aren’t recognized by kennel organizations like the American Kennel Club (AKC), Canadian Kennel Club (CKC), and United Kennel Club (UKC).

 In fact, these recognizing bodies disqualify other Frenchie coats aside from short and smooth.
 They do not allow long-haired French Bulldogs to join conformation shows because they do not adhere to the breed’s standards.